I done did it!

 TWO: It dawned on me after the race on Saturday that I don't really have anything else to prove to myself—or to others—with regards to these kind of events, and that—to be perfectly frank—I really don't want to ever put myself through that degree of optional self-flagellation again!

 I've had a good run of these kind of events.
-Since my first 5K race at age six in July 1986, I have entered literally hundreds of different athletic competitions of all kinds, including many MARATHONS and half marathons, and countless other triathlons, races, sports games, etc.
+Since my first 5K race at age six in July 1986, I have entered literally hundreds of different athletic competitions of all kinds, including many MARATHONS and half marathons, and countless other races, sporting games, etc.

 In fact, it's better than okay.